 These vulnerable children need education that addresses both their emotional needs and their scholastic and intellectual needs — and they need it now

 Unfortunately, there is no easy fix.
 Resources are scarce for nonprofits, and volunteers are in short supply, but children can’t afford to wait until that situation changes.
 The solution is a successful emergency education program that is:

 - Able to reach many high risk children at no cost

 - Capable of being rapidly deployed with limited volunteers or other resources

 - Self-sustaining, without the need for expert teachers or an educator with permanent presence in refugee camps and communities

 - Designed to balance the emotional and educational needs of at-risk children

 - Created in the native languages of host communities, with respect for their respective cultures

 The Global Schoolhouse Initiative (GSI) is that solution.
-One Global Schoolhouse (patent pending) provides free emergency education for refugee and impoverished children in their current situation
+One Global Schoolhouse (patent pending) provides free emergency education for poverty stricken and displaced children in their current situation.

 Our K-8 curriculum has been designed by an international team of educators, combining content-based themes with social and emotional themes to help at-risk children cope with the harsh realities of their daily lives, and learn to thrive.